veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/slide-toggle.md

 When the page is loaded "class = toggle" will assign the class name as toggle, which can be used to point to a class in a style sheet.
 And the "text = on/off" is the text that is displayed next to the component.

 ## Associated Attributes:
-- **Style:** Used to specify the inline style.
-It is applied to the specific element.
-- **Class:** It specifies one or more class names for an element.
-The class attribute is mostly used to point to a class in a style sheet.
+- **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).

+- **Class**: "Class" attribute is used to point to a class in a style sheet.
+A class contains one or more style statements.
+Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
+The "Class" attribute accepts space seperated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
+    ```css
+    .class1 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }
+    .class2 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }

 - **Required:** used to check whether the slide-toggle is required or not.
 Value should be boolean i.e. either true or false.
 - **Text:** Specifies the text to be displayed for the slide-toggle when the application is run.
 - **Id:** A unique id for the slide-toggle input.